Online Sex Therapy & Couples Counseling in New York.

 What I offer:

-• Online sex therapy for individuals and couples
+• Online sex therapy for individuals and couples to address difficulties, disconnects, or dysfunctions

-• Online couples therapy using Emotionally Focused Therapy (EFT)
+• Online couples therapy using Emotionally Focused Therapy (EFT) and Attachment theory to help you repair and reconnect

 • Individual therapy for relationship patterns, identity, and intimacy